 Article VIII - Minutes of Meetings

-The Recording Secretary is the officer responsible for maintaining the minutes of all affiliate meetings, including Executive Board meetings and membership meetings.
-However, some affiliate constitutions provide for this function to be performed by the Secretary-Treasurer.
+The Recording Secretary is normally the officer responsible for maintaining the minutes of all affiliate meetings, including Executive Board meetings and membership meetings.
 Minutes should also be kept for all committee meetings, including meetings of any finance committees, budget committees, Insurance or Benefits Trusts, etc. Normally one of the committee members is designated to keep such minutes.
+In such instances a final copy of the approved minutes should be forwarded to the affiliate’s Secretary-Treasurer.

-Copies of the Secretary-Treasurer’s report must be attached to the minutes of the meeting at which the report is given.
-Likewise, copies of the affiliate’s budget, audit report, other financial reports, and any contracts or policies approved, must be attached to the minutes at which they are adopted and therefore made a part of the financial records of the union.
+Copies of the Secretary-Treasurer’s financial report must be attached to the minutes of the meeting at which the report is given.
+Copies of the affiliate’s budget, audit report, other financial reports, and any contracts or policies approved, must also be attached to the minutes at which they are adopted and therefore made a part of the financial records of the union.

 Minutes must be signed by the Recording Secretary or the officer or member who wrote them.
 All minutes must be approved by the appropriate body -- e.g. Executive Board approves Executive Board minutes, membership approves membership meeting minutes, etc. Minutes are normally read and approved at the next meeting of the body.

-As the minutes are considered to be a part of the financial records of the union, they must be retained for six years.
+As the minutes are considered to be a part of the financial records of the union, they must be retained for seven (7) years.